dj1701/shado.js/README.md

 shado.js
 ========

-This is a JavaScript library for precise date comparison calculations between two dates for Years, Months, Days, Weeks, Hours, Minutes and Seconds.
+This is a JavaScript library to provide precise date comparison calculations between two dates for Years, Months, Days, Weeks, Hours, Minutes and Seconds.

 Instructions on how to use:
 ---------------------------

 1. The library exposes a method called setValues.
-The method takes three parameters for first date and second date with an optional boolean true indicating requirement to use US Date Format.
-Both date paramenters should be strings in either UK date format of dd/mm/yyyy or US date format mm/dd/yyyy.
-This call does not require the use of the "new" key word to instantiate the object.
+The method takes three parameters for start date and end date with an optional boolean true indicating requirement to use US Date Format.
+Both date paramenters can be either a string using the UK date format of dd/mm/yyyy or US date format mm/dd/yyyy.
+Otherwise JavaScript Date Objects.
+If using Date Objects the optional boolean parameter is not relevant, because system settings take over the date formatting.

+The call to the setValues method does not require the use of the "new" key word to instantiate the object.
 The namespace pattern is used exposing the methods required.
-If either date parameter is not a string type.
-An exception will be raised with the error message of 'Parameters are not of type string'.
+If either date parameter is not a string and date type.
+An exception will be raised with the error message of 'Parameters are not of expected type string or date'.

-    Example UK Date Format:
+    Example UK Date Format using string parameters:

              var firstDate = "01/01/1970";
              var secondDate = "01/01/1986";
              shado.date.setValues(firstDate, secondDate);

-    Example US Date Format:
+    Example US Date Format using string parameters:

              var firstDate = "02/01/1970";
              var secondDate = "10/01/1986";
              shado.date.setValues(firstDate, secondDate, true);

+    Example of Date Object parameters:

+             var firstDate = new Date(2000, 0, 1);
+             var secondDate = new Date(2014, 3, 22);
+             shado.date.setValues(firstDate, secondDate);

+    Example of mixed types of string and date:

+             var firstDate = "01/01/1970";
+             var secondDate = new Date(2014, 3, 27);
+             shado.date.setValues(firstDate, secondDate);

 2. After calling the setValues method.
 Developers can call other methods for Years, Months and Weeks to return the          calculated date comparisons.